carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Nextflow provides a separation between the pipeline’s functional logic and the underlying execution platform.
 This makes it possible to write a pipeline once, and then run it on your computer, compute cluster, or the cloud, without modifying the workflow, by defining the target execution platform in a configuration file.

-Nextflow provides out-of-the-box support for major batch schedulers and cloud platforms such as Sun Grid Engine, SLURM job scheduler, AWS Batch service and Kubernetes.
-A full list can be found [here](https://www.nextflow.io/docs/latest/executor.html).
+Nextflow provides out-of-the-box support for major batch schedulers and cloud platforms such as Sun Grid Engine, SLURM job scheduler, AWS Batch service and Kubernetes; a full list can be found [here](https://www.nextflow.io/docs/latest/executor.html).

 ## Your first script